WFP urgently needs your support to continue its lifesaving operations across the region.

-Nicaragua is a low-income, food-deficit country and considered one of the poorest countries in Latin America.
-Roughly 29 percent of households live in poverty and 8.3 percent live in extreme poverty on less than $1.25 a day.
-Poverty levels are higher in rural areas, where 50 percent of the population is poor and 11.5 percent live in extreme poverty.
-The highest rates of chronic malnutrition occur in the departments of Madriz—30 percent—and Jinotega and Nueva Segovia—28 percent—all located in the northern Dry Corridor.
+Nicaragua is one of the poorest countries in Latin America, and although nearly 70 percent of the population engages in agriculture, the country doesn’t produce enough food to feed its citizens.
+Eight percent of Nicaraguans live in extreme poverty on less than $1.25 a day.
+Economic opportunities are worse in rural areas, where 50 percent of the population is poor and 11.5 percent live in extreme poverty.

-WFP supports the Government of Nicaragua’s Zero Hunger Programme by strengthening social safety nets, addressing the prevention of chronic malnutrition and improving the food security of smallholder farmers.
 WFP has been present in Nicaragua since 1971.
+Today, WFP supports the Government of Nicaragua’s Zero Hunger Program by strengthening social safety nets, addressing the prevention of chronic malnutrition and improving the food security of small-scale farmers:

-- Sustainable development: WFP supports sustainable development by improving the income of smallholder farmers, connecting them to local markets by leveraging WFP’s food demand and developing farmers’ agricultural production capacity and quality.
-WFP also leverages its purchasing power to link smallholders to social safety nets programs.
+Supporting local farmers – WFP supports sustainable development by improving the income of small-scale farmers, connecting them to local markets by leveraging WFP’s food demand and developing farmers’ agricultural production capacity and quality.

 Long-term solutions – WFP helps families to develop more sustainable livelihoods through resilience-building activities such as Food for Assets and Food for Training (FFA/FFT).
 WFP also supports the Government with nutrition, education, school gardens, technical assistance and infrastructure improvement, as well as strengthening community organizations.